-European Tangier starts at the Place de France where you can see the stylish Grand Café de Paris and the Café de France, authentic haunts of all artists.
-A hotel built in 1870 and situated at the foot of the medina on the port, put up the cream of the jet set in its time.
-You can continue along the coast to the Marshan quarter and the Mendoub Palace, once owned by the multi-millionaire Malcolm Forbes and where he held lavish parties overlooking the ocean.
-The terraces of the renowned Hafa café, open since 1921, offer you a magnificent view over the Strait of Gibraltar.
+European Tangier starts at the Place de France where you can see the stylish Grand Café de Paris and the Café de France, authentic haunts of artists (and some say, spies) over the years.
+Continue along the coast to the Marshan quarter and the Mendoub Palace, once owned by the multi-millionaire Malcolm Forbes; many lavish parties were held here overlooking the ocean.
+It is now the Forbes Museum and was one of the locations used in the Bond film 'The Living Daylights'.
+The terraces of the renowned Hafa café, open since 1921, offer you a magnificent view over the Straits of Gibraltar.

 Paul Bowles, Paul Morand, Jean Genet, Mohammed Choukri, Samuel Beckett, Tennessee Williams, Henri Matisse ... all without exception have sat in the Grand Café de Paris and the Café de France, just opposite.
 Most, including Rita Hayworth and Winston Churchill, have stayed at the hotel favoured by Paul Bowles even though Edgar Degas and Pierre Loti seem to have preferred another.
-All crossed the threshold of the Colonnes bookshop on boulevard Pasteur where you can still find all the works of international writers with a Tangier soul.
+All crossed the threshold of the Colonnes bookshop on Boulevard Pasteur.
 Many ventured to the Tingis café or the Fuentès, meeting-place for intellectuals and journalists at that time, in the Petit Socco.
-None missed watching the sun set from the terrace of the Hafa café, a spot which continues to be visited by VIPs from the world over, from Sean Connery to the Rolling Stones.
+They all would have watched the magnificent sunset from the terrace of the Hafa café, a spot which continues to be visited by VIPs from the world over, from Sean Connery to the Rolling Stones.